 Where the pre-investigation assessment of the issues concludes that the matter does not fall into the most serious categories we will decide what other action may be needed, if any.
 We may decide that the concerns cannot be substantiated, or are unfounded, at this stage and conclude that no further action is necessary or that the case can be dealt with by giving immediate regulatory advice and guidance to correct the non compliance or prevent it happening again in the future.

 We will treat each case individually and look at wider considerations than the nature of the concern alone.
 Other factors may modify our assessment of the risk posed by the problem and the level of priority, attention and resources we give it.
 These factors will include whether the risk is ongoing and how much cooperation we receive from the trustees.
-They also include considering whether the trustees have acted honestly and reasonably, or the extent of any evidence to suggest they have been careless or reckless, or whether there has been deliberately or wilful wrong doing.
+Even if the trustees are co-operating with the Commission, an inquiry may still be opened.
+Factors also include considering whether the trustees have acted honestly and reasonably, or the extent of any evidence to suggest they have been careless or reckless, or whether there has been deliberately or wilful wrong doing.
 These modifying factors and how we consider the conduct and response of the trustees are set out in our document Application of the Commission's Risk Framework on our website.

 Our remit does not extend to investigating criminal or taxation matters.
 Nor are we a prosecuting authority.
 We will report such matters to the appropriate authorities.
 However, our concern is that trustees discharge their legal duties as trustees in managing and administering the charity properly and responsibly.
-Where issues are raised about criminal or taxation matters or concerns about the operation of a charity being examined by other regulators, we will consider whether they indicate misconduct or mismanagement in the administration of the charity and whether we need to protect charity property.
+Where issues are raised about criminal matters, the use of abusive tax arrangements or concerns about the operation of a charity are being examined by other regulators, we will consider whether these indicate misconduct or mismanagement in the administration of the charity and whether we need to protect charity property.
 This may mean that we will consider opening our own inquiry at the same time as another agency or regulator.

 The short answer